isha2199/simple_and_sower/README.md

-# video_streaming
+# simple_sower

-A new Flutter application.
+A new and simple Flutter application that' why named it a simple and sower application xD!
+This app is only to demonstrate basic scaffold and widgets usage with a profile photo, name and email id of the admin.

 ## Getting Started